 Get involved with the GDK development

-To reiterate, we’re doing two things today: publishing the source of our Unreal and Unity SDKs, which should allow you to customize the SDKs as you want and should provide greater insight into the how the SDKs work; and revealing our new GDKs, which make SpatialOS development quicker and easier.
+To reiterate, we’re doing two things today: publishing the source of our Unreal and Unity SDKs, which should allow you to customise the SDKs as you want and should provide greater insight into the how the SDKs work; and revealing our new GDKs, which make SpatialOS development quicker and easier.
 To make these GDKs the best they can be, we’d love your input – you can give your feedback in our forums and Discord.
 And if you want more information about the GDKs, direct from our developers, sign up below.